-The Fire Safety (England) Regulations are in force from 23rd January 2023 and implement the majority of the Grenfell Tower Inquiry Phase 1 recommendations.
+The Fire Safety (England) Regulations are now in force and implement the majority of the Grenfell Tower Inquiry Phase 1 recommendations.
 The aim is to improve the fire safety in blocks of flats.

 The regulations introduce new duties under Article 24 of the Fire Safety Order for responsible persons.

 For high-rise residential buildings at least 18 metres in height or 7 or more storeys, responsible persons must:

 - share electronically with their local fire and rescue service (FRS) information about the building’s external wall system and provide the FRS with electronic copies of floor plans and building plans for the building

 - keep hard copies of the building’s floor plans, in addition to a single page orientation plan of the building, and the name and UK contact details of the responsible person in a secure information box which is accessible by firefighters.